fortinetsolutions/AWS-CloudFormationTemplates/Templates/Lab/README.md

 	- There is also a nested aggregate address group created which contains all the dynamic address group objects created for each finding type.

-	- Creates KMS keys for encypting Lambda environment variables that contain sensitive information such as FortiGate IPs and credentials.
-Encyrption of the variables is optional and can be disabled at any time.
-Decryption of ciphertext can be acheived quickly with the use of AWS CLI and the KMS service.
+	- Creates KMS keys for encrypting Lambda environment variables that contain sensitive information such as FortiGate IPs and credentials.
+Encryption of the variables is optional and can be disabled at any time.
+Decryption of cipher text can be achieved quickly with the use of AWS CLI and the KMS service.

 There are two templates which deploy the same solution set described above with a key difference in where the Lambda function runs.
 Lambda functions by default run within an AWS owned VPC and will connect to AWS and other services it interacts with (including FortiGates) using any public AWS IP.
 These functions can be configured to run within your own VPC which would allow you to use private IP addressing to reach your FortiGates as well as connect to other FortiGates using known public IPs as well.